Pseudo Jahn–Teller effect: Nonlinear molecules and two-dimensional (2D) systems

 Hidden PJTE, spin crossover, and magnetic-dielectric bistability.
 As mentioned above, there are molecular systems in which the ground state in the high-symmetry configuration is neither degenerate to trigger the JTE, nor does it interact with the low-lying excited states to produce the PJTE (e.g., because of their different spin multiplicity).
-In these situations, the instability is produced by a strong PJTE in the excited states; this is termed “hidden PJTE” in the sense that its origin is not seen explicitly as a PJTE in the ground state.
+In these situations, the instability is produced by a strong PJTE in the excited states; this is termed "hidden PJTE" in the sense that its origin is not seen explicitly as a PJTE in the ground state.
 An interesting typical situation of hidden PJTE emerges in molecular and solid-state systems with valence half-filed closed shells electronic configurations e2 and t3.
 For instance, in the e2 case the ground state in the high-symmetry equilibrium geometry is an orbital non-degenerate triplet 3A, while the nearby low-lying two excited electronic states are close-in-energy singlets 1E and 1A; due to the strong PJT interaction between the latter, the lower component of 1E crosses the triplet state to produce a global minimum with lower symmetry.
 Fig. 3 illustrates the hidden PJTE in the CuF3 molecule, showing also the singlet-triplet spin crossover and the resulting two coexisting configurations of the molecule: high-symmetry (undistorted) spin-triplet state with a nonzero magnetic moment, and a lower in energy dipolar-distorted singlet state with zero magnetic moment.
 Such magnetic-dielectric bistability is inherent to a whole class of molecular systems and solids.

 Puckering in planar molecules and graphene-like 2D and quasi 2D systems.
 Special attention has been paid recently to 2D systems in view of a variety of their planar-surface-specific physical and chemical properties and possible graphene-like applications in electronics.
-Similar-to-graphene properties are sought for in silicene, phosphorene, boron nitride, zinc oxide, gallium nitride, as well as in 2D transition metal dichalkogenides and oxides, plus a number of other organic and inorganic 2D and quasi-2D compounds with expected similar properties.
+Similar-to-graphene properties are sought for in silicene, phosphorene, boron nitride, zinc oxide, gallium nitride, as well as in 2D transition metal dichalcogenides and oxides, plus a number of other organic and inorganic 2D and quasi-2D compounds with expected similar properties.
 One of the main important features of these systems is their planarity or quasi-planarity, but many of the quasi-2D compounds are subject to out-of-plane deviations known as puckering (buckling).